TokoFree/UIWorkshop/TextureWorkshop/Session 3 - Create Product Card/README.md

 In this part, we will perform a live update component on wishlist refer to product card expected wishlist could toggle on and off.

-1. Open `start/ProductCardWishlistNode`
+1. Open `start/ProductCardWishlistNode`.
-2. add action to activeNode and inactiveNode
+2. Add action to activeNode and inactiveNode.
  ```swift
   activeNode.addTarget(self, action: #selector(changeWishlistState), forControlEvents: .touchUpInside)
   inactiveNode.addTarget(self, action: #selector(changeWishlistState), forControlEvents: .touchUpInside)
   ```
-3. move to line create a new property to handle state wishlist
+3. Move to line create a new property to handle state wishlist.
  ```swift
   var isWishlist = false
   ```
-4. move to function `changeWishlistState` add toogle on and toogle off for wishlist
+4. Move to function `changeWishlistState` add toogle on and toogle off for wishlist
  ```swift
   @objc func changeWishlistState() {
    // change the state vice versa